CALDERA FOCUSING ON GOLD EXPLORATION

-The Marjan Gold Property
+The Marjan Gold and Silver Project

 The Marjan deposit has a Soviet-era mineral resource, categorized as C1 and C2, of 4.77 million tonnes grading on average 2.64 g/t Au and 92.67 g/t Ag.
 This translates to approximately 405,000 oz of gold and 14.2 million oz of silver.
 There are an additional 3.211 million tonnes grading on average 2.35 g/t Au and 93.42 g/t Ag.
 This translates to approximately 243,000 oz of gold and 9.6 million oz of silver.
 The combined resource is approximately 647,000 oz of gold and 23.8 million oz of silver.